 What Else Should You Know About Trusts?

 As mentioned previously, there are many kinds of trusts for many kinds of circumstances.
-Revocable trusts are perfect for some families, irrevocable trusts work better for other families, and if you have no family, a charitable remainder trust may be the option that works for you.
+Revocable trusts are perfect for some families, irrevocable trusts work better for other families, and if you have no family, charitable trusts might be the option that works for you.

 A trust is just one element of a comprehensive estate plan.
-An Iowa estate planning lawyer can help you learn more about trusts and estate planning and will discuss with you the full range of your trust and estate planning options.
+An Iowa estate planning lawyer can help you learn more about the different types of trusts and estate planning and will discuss with you the full range of your trust and estate planning options.

-After discussing your goals and reviewing your current finances and your estate, your Iowa estate planning attorney can set up a trust – or a comprehensive estate plan – that will protect your estate and provide security to your loved ones both now and in the future.
+After discussing your goals and reviewing your current finances and your estate, your Iowa estate planning attorney can set up a trust – or a comprehensive estate plan – that will both protect assets in your estate and provide security to your loved ones both now and in the future.